-Individuals seeking teacher licensure in North Carolina have several routes available to them; each route carries specific requirements and limitations.
+Individuals seeking Initial Professional Licensure (teacher licensure) in North Carolina have several routes available to them; each route carries specific requirements and limitations.
 In all cases, individuals should seek additional information from appropriate offices or authorities; below is a brief overview of the routes.

 Several licensure options exist for students: